mui/material-ui/docs/pages/blog/callback-support-in-style-overrides.md

 MUI Core [v5.3.0](https://github.com/mui-org/material-ui/releases/tag/v5.3.0) introduces the ability to write a callback in style overrides (the global theming), giving you full control of component customization at the theme level.

-Why is using a callback better compared to the existing plain object?
+Why using a callback is better than the existing plain object?
 Let me explain from the beginning.

 ## The problems